TableCheck-Labs/software-engineering-career-ladder/README.md

 ### Strength — Delivery :muscle:

 - Initiative, being the engineering you want to work with.
+- Quality and reliability of deliverables.
 - Confidence and decision-making.
 - First principles thinking.
 - Efficiency and productivity.
 - Urgency and velocity.
-- Quality, stability and reliability of deliverables.
+- Execution and project management.

 ### Wisdom - Impact :thinking: